 EuRA currently has three focuses for best practice: adherence to our code of conduct, accreditation through training and accreditation through the EuRA Global Quality Seal.

 The Rules of Conduct are agreed by each member each year as they renew their membership.
-Members found to be in breach of these rules are subject to the disciplinary procedures outlined in Chapter Four of the Policy Document.
+Members found to be in breach of these rules are subject to the disciplinary procedures outlined in EuRA's Policy Document and a copy can be read here.

 EuRA accredits individual relocation professionals through the MIM training programme.
 EuRA is a founder member and participant in the European Academy of Relocation Professionals project to externally accredit European-wide training programmes.